Te Kete Ipurangi Navigation:

 • transitions in and out of the activity centre.

-Note that one activity centre, Te Kura o Waipuna Ōtāhuhu, has closed since the release of the 2018 ERO report.
+Note that one activity centre, Te Kura o Waipuna Ōtāhuhu, has closed since the release of this report.

 Further information